miahippisley/Microsoft-Azure-Sentinel-Live-Attack-Map/README.md

 We are making a custom log that contains geographic information so we can discover where the attacks are coming from.
 <br />
 <br />
+<h2>Step 4: Configure Microsoft Defender for Cloud</h2>
-Return to the Search bar and enter 'Microsoft Defender for the Cloud'.
+Return to the Search bar and enter 'Microsoft Defender for Cloud'.
 <br />
 <br />
 <img width="468" alt="image" src="https://github.com/miahippisley/Microsoft-Azure-Sentinel-Live-Attack-Map/assets/127256439/2ead69f1-77a4-4b96-bd75-ebab0ab359a5">